Xinef/topics/box-model/index.md

 For responsive and flexible designs this is extremely helpful.
 If you want a column to be 30% wide, you don’t have to subtract with width of the padding to make it exactly that wide.

-So, to change your box model, add these lines of code to the very top of your website:
+So, to change your box model, add these lines of code to the very top of your CSS:

 ```css
 html {